 An air conditioner will naturally cycle on and off to control the temperature of your home, but if cycling on and off happens too quickly or the air conditioner shuts off before your home is comfortable, there may be something wrong.
-This condition is often known as short cycling, and not only can it reduce your comfort, but it can also lead to costly repairs and higher utility costs.
+This condition is often known as short-cycling, and it can reduce your comfort and lead to costly repairs and higher utility costs.

 The most common causes of an air conditioner cycling on and off rapidly include:

 - Thermostat malfunctions – A damaged thermostat or a digital thermostat with low batteries may cause a wide range of problems, including short-cycling.
 Also, a thermostat placed in a poor location may cause rapid cycling, such as a thermostat that is near a duct return, in a sunny location, or too close to a hot appliance.
 The thermostat will heat up quickly, turning the system on, then shut it off as the temperature drops rapidly.